 Swap Contracts.
 The Bank historically has entered into interest rate swap contracts, some of which are forward starting, to manage exposure against the variability in the expected future cash flows (future interest payments) attributable to changes in the 1-month LIBOR associated with the forecasted issuances of 1-month fixed rate debt arising from a rollover strategy.
 An interest rate swap is an agreement whereby one party agrees to pay a fixed rate of interest on a notional principal amount in exchange for receiving a floating rate of interest on the same notional amount for a predetermined period of time, from a second party.
-At December 31, 2022 the Company had no current or forward starting interest rate swap agreements.
-At December 31, 2021 the Company had no current interest rate swap agreements, and forward starting interest rate swap agreements with a total notional amount of \$115.0 million, all of which were designated as cash flow hedges.
+At December 31, 2023 and December 31, 2022, the Company had no current or forward starting interest rate swap agreements.
+For additional information, see Note 12.
+Derivative Financial Instruments.

-During the year ended December 31, 2022, the Company voluntarily terminated its remaining interest rate swap agreements with a total notional amount of \$115.0 million in response to market conditions.
-During year ended December 31, 2021, the Company voluntarily terminated interest rate swap agreements with a total notional amount of \$150.0 million in response to market conditions and as a result of excess liquidity.
-For years ended December 31, 2022, and December 31, 2021, unrealized gains of \$6.4 million and \$1.4 million, respectively, net of tax expenses of \$1.7 million and \$0.4 million, respectively, were reclassified from "Accumulated other comprehensive (loss) income" and recorded as "Swap termination fee income" in noninterest income in the accompanying consolidated statements of income.
+During the year ended December 31, 2022, we voluntarily terminated our remaining interest rate swap agreements with a total notional amount of \$115.0 million in response to market conditions.
+During year ended December 31, 2021, we voluntarily terminated interest rate swap agreements with a total notional amount of \$150.0 million in response to market conditions and as a result of excess liquidity.
+For years ended December 31, 2022 and December 31, 2021, unrealized gains of \$6.4 million and \$1.4 million, respectively, net of tax expenses of \$1.7 million and \$0.4 million, respectively, were reclassified from "Accumulated other comprehensive (loss) income" and recorded as "Swap termination fee income" in noninterest income in the accompanying consolidated statements of income.

-For the year ended December 31, 2022, a gain of \$4.3 million, net of a \$1.2 million tax expense, was recognized in "Other comprehensive loss" in the accompanying consolidated statements of comprehensive (loss) income for the change in fair value of the interest rate swap contracts.
-For the years ended December 31, 2021 and December 31, 2020, a gain of \$5.3 million, net of a \$1.4 million tax expense, and a loss of \$2.3 million net of a \$0.6 million tax benefit, respectively, was recognized in "Other comprehensive loss" in the accompanying consolidated statements of comprehensive (loss) income for the change in fair value of the interest rate swap contracts.
+For the years ended December 31, 2022 and December 31, 2021, a gain of \$4.3 million, net of a \$1.2 million tax expense, and a gain of \$5.3 million, net of a \$1.4 million tax expense, respectively, was recognized in "Other comprehensive income (loss)" in the accompanying consolidated statements of comprehensive (loss) income for the change in fair value of the interest rate swap contracts.